 This command is used to measure the CPU and Elapsed time required to execute an APL expression.
-There are two switches, -repeat= which allows you to have the expression repeated a number of times and/or some period of time and -details= which specifies how much details should be included.
+There are three switches, -repeat= which allows you to have the expression repeated a number of times and/or some period of time, -details= which specifies how much details should be included and -compare which allows you to compare the CPU time of all expressions in relation to the first one.
 By default, the expression is executed once.
 The report always shows the average time for a single execution.